agarnung/awesome-3d-point-cloud-denoising/README.md

 # Overview
-A curated list of awesome 3D pointcloud denoising papers.
+A curated list of awesome 3D pointcloud denoising (and closely related fields) papers.

 For any suggestions, please contact garnungalejandro@gmail.com.